Book Release Schedule & Upcoming Events

 |Right now||Writing||Office||It’s all for you, Dear Reader|

-I enjoy meeting my readers and hope to see many of you this year.
-If you’re planning on attending an event listed above, make it a point to stop me and say hello and chat.
+If you’re planning on attending any event listed above, make it a point to stop me and say hello and chat.
+I enjoy meeting readers.

 I use five types of documents in Word to write my books that match up with the general steps in the process.